-Loon Echo Land Trust and the Trust for Public Land worked to purchase and protect 1,400 acres of forestland in the town of Sebago in 2019.
+Loon Echo Land Trust and the Trust for Public Land worked to purchase and protect over 1,400 acres of forestland in the town of Sebago in 2019.
 The land, now conserved, is called the Tiger Hill Community Forest at Sebago; owned by Loon Echo Land Trust for the benefit of the community.
 In early 2021, LELT purchased an additional 22 acres of forest and wetlands to expand the forest.

 - 1,451 acres